intel/llvm/sycl/test-e2e/README.md

 ### Falling back to `full` testing mode on `run-only`
-To not lose coverage of tests marked as `REQUIRES: build-and-run-mode` when using `run-only` mode, lit can be called using `--param build-instead-of-skip-run-only=True`.
+To not lose coverage of tests marked as `REQUIRES: build-and-run-mode` when using `run-only` mode, lit can be called using `--param fallback-to-build-if-requires-build-and-run=True`.
 When this option is enabled in `run-only` mode, tests marked as requiring `build-and-run-mode` will fallback to running on `full` mode, instead of being reported as unsupported.